top of page

 Net Impact UC has partnered with the career fair production board to integrate the Green Jobs Initiative into the University of Cincinnati Professional and Technical Career Fair.
 This initiative highlights companies at the career fair that have green job related positions through additional identifiers and marketing strategies so that students can easily be connected with green job employers.
 A job is determined to be a green after it has been audited by the Net Impact UC Career Development team.
 To assist with the auditing process, Net Impact UC developed a definition and criteria for a green job based off of LinkedIn’s Economic Graph Report and consultation with sustainability professionals.

-The next Green Jobs Initiative will be integrated in the Spring 2024 Professional and Technical Career Fair.
+The next Green Jobs Initiative will be integrated in the Fall 2024 Professional and Technical Career Fair.
 If you are an employer looking to tap into a passionate and ambitious student talent pool to meet your green job roles, reach out to cincy.netimpact@gmail.com.
 More information can be found on UC’s career fair page here.
 If you are a student looking for a green job, follow our instagram and stay tuned to find out when the next opportunities will be.

 What is a Green Job?